anagha-google/lakehouse-solutions-build/solutions/spark-serverless-quickstart/lab-manuals/ts2-manual.md

 <hr>
 <hr>

-## 5. Pictorial of Data Agent Kit for VS Code
+## 5. Pictorial overview of Google Cloud's Data Agent Kit for VS Code

 I have a separate blog post on DAK, but here is a visual tour.